jez/pandoc-markdown-css-theme/src/features/index.md

 - Font sizes, including body copy, code, and headings
 - Side note text sizes and alignment
 - The main width, including at narrow screen sizes.

+As an example, see the [Kitchen Sink Tufte](../tufte/) page, which tweaks these CSS variables to approximate the look of [Tufte CSS].

 It's also easy to change the syntax theme used for code highlights, because it lives in a separate file.
 The default theme is Solarized Light, which can be